GautamGupta/bb-legacy-plugins/thanks/trunk/readme.txt

 == Frequently Asked Questions ==

-= I clicked the "voting" link multiple times but it still only registered one vote of thanks =

-Yes, that is how it's meant to work.
-The plugin counts the number of people who add a vote of thanks, not the number of times the voting link is clicked, to keep things fair.
-This means you can only vote for a given post once.

 = I dont like where the plugin puts its text =

 Take a look in the admin area of your forum - you can opt to have the plugin output its report of the number of votes of thanks and the voting link either before, or after, each post.
 You can also edit the text that is used by the plugin.